 If you look around you, the ‘quality of life’ mindset is one that is growing.
 You can even argue that the sharing economy is part of that: Shared use of existing assets, rather than creation of new assets.
 There’s a greater awareness that grow, grow, grow isn’t sustainable.
 That, besides the environmental impact, it can actually be just downright exhausting.

 For women in particular, this idea of continuous output is truly exhausting.

 Let’s not make excuses any more.
 We’ve hardened ourselves: We get up before the sun, we work, we maintain houses and relationships, we grow little people, we grow food, we function at an extremely high level.

-But it’s spiritually and mentally exhausting for us.
+It is spiritually and mentally exhausting for us.
 Our bodies don’t work like that.
 Our energy doesn’t work like that.
 We have a much more cyclic time to our existence.
 There are times where we need to rest; times where we explode with energy; and times when we literally can’t think, let alone discuss anything.

 In a growth-only system, the cyclic nature of female time is disregarded, and even seen as a hindrance.
 When we’re in positions of power, we can’t allow ourselves to bow down to nature, to take a few days off to recharge.
 It’s not the done thing, and someone else will take your place.